 - 64 percent higher chance of having spent time in juvenile detention;

-- 67 percent higher chance of having been arrested by early adulthood;
+- 67 percent higher chance of an arrest by early adulthood;

 - 52 percent higher rate of binge-drinking;